Department Learning Goals

 Our Community Values:

-- We value the richness and diversity of the human experience, recognizing the imperative to include individuals from a variety of backgrounds, experiences, identities, and heritages to create the most productive learning environment.
+- We value the richness of the human experience, recognizing the imperative to include individuals from a variety of backgrounds, experiences, identities, and heritages to create the most productive learning environment.

 - We value a scholarly environment that fosters collaboration among colleagues and between faculty and students.